ninoschelcher/functional-programming/README.md

 # The Assignment

 ## Research Question
-- Is Amsterdam a good city for an electric car
+- Is Amsterdam a good city for an electric car?

 ### Other Research Questions
 - How many charging points are available per parking garage in Amsterdam?